elisamunoz/birdsongs-project/README.md

 ### Home:

 For this section I wanted to create a simple landing page, for this I took [Google](https://www.google.com) as main inspiration.
-On this section I created a dropdown with a list of countries and a search bar where you can search birds by genus or scientific name sor even a combination of them.
+On this section I created a dropdown with a list of countries and a search bar where you can search birds by genus or scientific name or even a combination of them.
 It also has an extra button which I named “Surprise me” button, when pressing it gives a random bird from a small list I created previously.
+The buttons call the API and renders the information in the next sections.

-### Search result:
+#### Search result:

 This section shows the result of the search made at the Home screen.
-It shows the information in a table I took from [Data Table](https://datatables.net/).
+It shows the information in a table using the [Data Table](https://datatables.net/) and modifying it.
 This table shows birds from a country or genus in particular.
 When pressing “more” sends you to the Bird File section.

-### Bird file:
+#### Bird file:

 In here you can find more information about the recording chosen, a player where you can listen to the chosen bird and a map showing where the recording was taken.

-## About:
+### About:

 Here is where I have a small summary of the Readme file.

-## Surprised?:
+### Surprised?:

 In this section you can see images of the 5 birds I chose for the "Surprise Me" button.